PantelisAndrianakis/Breezy/README.md

 extern blocking int mysql_real_query(long conn, string stmt, long len);
 ```

-The `blocking` keyword tells the runtime a call may block, so it's dispatched to the offload pool and your breezes keep flowing.
+The `blocking` keyword tells the runtime a call may block, so it's dispatched to the offload pool and your breezes keep flowing (now live — see below).
 Native libraries to link are declared per-project (`breezy.toml`) or with `--link mysqlclient`.

 **The FFI core is live.** `extern` declarations with scalar/`long`/`string` signatures call C directly, and `--link <lib>` (repeatable) appends a `-l` to the link step: